Duchstf/KANELE/README.md

 vivado -mode batch -source sim_latency.tcl
 ```

+### 5. Building bitfile

-5. To build the bit-file, or compile the project out of context
+To build the bit-file, or compile the project out of context

 ```bash
 cd models/<model-tag>/firmware/